Preconditioned Regularized Wasserstein Proximal Sampling: Experiments

 The experimental setting differs from typical settings as follows, to highlight the difference between Langevin methods and the noise-free methods BRWP and PBRWP: \begin{enumerate} \item \textit{Low sample count.} Langevin algorithms usually run many iterations (around $1\mathrm{e}5$) of the Markov chain to construct an estimate of the posterior mean.
 In our case, since the samples are approximately convergent for high iterations, taking means over iterations is not insightful, and we replace it with the mean over particles.
 The particles for Langevin methods can be computed using parallel chains. \item \textit{Short ``burn-in'' phase.} While typical Bayesian imaging methods run burn-in periods for up to $1\mathrm{e}6$ iterations, the noise-free methods again do not benefit from these long iterations.
 As our objective is rapid convergence, we consider only methods that are able to converge in the short iteration regime. \item \textit{Comparison with MAP estimate.} In high dimensions, computing the posterior mean is intractable, and is usually estimated.
 While it is possible to consider the convergence of the algorithm to the posterior mean by applying a Metropolis--Hastings correction step \cite{habring2024subgradient}, this would compare the algorithms against an estimator with a-priori unknown uncertainty.
 We choose the MAP estimate instead as it is computable up to arbitrary accuracy for this convex task, and to compare the mode concentration of the algorithms. \end{enumerate}

 \Cref{tab:psnr_deconvBIP} plots the peak signal-to-noise ratio (PSNR) of the particle means, compared to the MAP estimate \cref{eq:BIPPotential} (equivalently, the minimizer of the potential).
 We observe that both BRWP and PBRWP converge to much higher values of PSNR, indicating better concentration around the MAP.
 Moreover, PBRWP has higher PSNR at lower iterations, indicating faster convergence.
 The lower PSNR of the preconditioned methods compared to the non-preconditioned methods can be explained by the differing noise and diffusion scales. \Cref{fig:deconv} plots the pixel-wise standard deviation of the particles at various iteration counts.
 We observe again that PBRWP has higher contrast compared to BRWP at low iterations, indicating faster convergence.
-Moreover, the noise-free methods have very low noise outside the edges.
+Moreover, the noise-free methods have very low noise outside the edges, with SVGD having the reverse phenomenon of collapsing on the edges.
 This low-rank phenomenon arises since diffusion comes from inter-particle interactions.